-Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate oral language skills in Reception and general vocabulary knowledge and grammar use through the school are lower for pupils eligible for PP than for other pupils.
-This slows reading progress in subsequent years and impacts writing in terms of fluency and vocabulary.
-2 Despite our weekly lockdown welfare telephone calls home, our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.
+Challenge number Detail of challenge 1 In July 2022, KS1 and KS2 pupil premium pupils achieving 'expected' standard results tended to be in line with or above National Averages.
+None of our KS2 pupil premium pupils at Jul 22 achieved 'working above expected' standard.
+Assessments, observations, and discussions with pupils indicate oral language skills in EYFS and KS1 and general vocabulary knowledge and grammar use throughout the whole school are lower for pupils eligible for PP than for other pupils.
+An increasing number of our PP children are also EAL - English as and Additional Language.
+This all slows reading progress in subsequent years and impacts writing in terms of fluency and vocabulary as well as the ability of PP children to achieve 'better than expected' standard across all subjects.
+2 The education and wellbeing of many of our disadvantaged pupils were impacted by partial school closures to a greater extent than for other pupils.
+These findings were supported by national studies.
+The knock-on effect of lockdown continue despite the successes of the 2022 - 23 results.
+Knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing in both Key Stages still remain, so narrowing our gap in writing remains a priority.
+Earlier support is a key focus.
 3 Weekly monitoring of home reading records shows pupils who are eligible for pupil premium appear to read far less frequently at home compared to those who are not.
 This often results in lower reading ability and progress.
-4. Internal and external (where available) assessments indicate that mathematics greater depth attainment among disadvantaged pupils is below that of non-disadvantaged pupils - more so in KS2.
+Quality first teaching, earlier support and peer tutoring is to be a key focus.
+4. Internal and external (where available) assessments indicate that mathematics greater depth attainment among disadvantaged pupils is below that of non-disadvantaged pupils - more so in KS2 PP pupils not achieving.
+Quality first teaching and earlier support is a key focus.
 5. Observations and discussions have revealed that low aspirations, independence and confidence are lower in some PP pupils, hence learning attitude is affected.
+Teachers will have extra time allocated on a one-to- one basis to address barriers to individual learning with each child.
 6. A number of PP pupils have additional needs that impact their overall learning such SEND, EAL, Medical and Social and Emotional.